 If interested, see your advisor or a science teacher for an application.
-Completed applications will be considered for approval by the Career Concentration Application Committee, made up of an administrator, science teacher and a counselor.
+Completed applications will be considered for approval by the Career Concentration Application Committee.
 It is highly advised students who earn a D or F in Physical Science/Principles of Biomedical Science consider the Career Concentration Science Waiver option.